Aleksapop/blog-post/ts-what-s-typescript-a-beginners-guide-to-typed-javascript.md

 #### 13. **TypeScript Code Snippets**

 - **Why it’s effective**: Developers often look for code snippets to quickly understand how to implement TypeScript in their projects.
-Using this keyword can attract users searching for practical examples to get started.
+Using this keyword can attract users who are searching for practical examples to get started.

 #### 14. **Advantages of TypeScript**